 - Trust no one, especially your agent.
 They lie through their teeth.

-With all this, you can bet my hackles were raised and I was extra careful.
-However, nothing prepares you for what house hunting in Lagos is until you house hunt in Lagos.
-From ridiculous price ranges to ridiculous structures to absurd agents and so much more.
-House hunting in Lagos is definitely not for the faint of heart.
-With all I went through, 3 things stand out the most.
+With all this, you can bet my hackles were raised, and I was extra careful.
+However, nothing can prepare you for the reality of house hunting in Lagos until you experience it.
+From outrageous price ranges to questionable structures and absurdly rude agents, house hunting in Lagos is certainly not for the faint of heart.
+With all I went through, three things stand out the most.

 My first landlord thought I was married to my then-boyfriend because if I hadn’t said that, I wouldn’t have gotten the place.
 I remember the agent stressing that I fill the form as a married woman.
 I was so upset and asked why.
 My guy had the audacity to tell me to do as he said.
 The part of me that goes off around disrespectful men started to rear her big, fat head.
 It wasn’t until I had a conversation with my aunt that I realised, I really had no say here.
 I, of course still checked the agent but I did as I was asked.
 I had no choice.